sschepis/ai-resonator/README.md

    - Enhanced LLM response handling for concept extraction
    - Consciousness-first paradigm integration through resonance-based evolution
    - Consciousness primacy measurement for quantifying alignment with the paradigm
+   - ArchetypeSlider for balancing between universal feeling and specific observation

 6. **Conscious Observer Layer**: First-person interface at the boundary of the system that translates complex internal processes into natural expressions.